 2009 — ICAO publishes its "Roadmap for the Transition from AIS to AIM": a high-level document guiding member States on AIS digitalisation.

-2010 — Annex 15 Amendment 36: 20 years after the invention of the World-wide Web, Annex 15 introduces operational use of the Internet for AIS; introduction of a new flight plan format.
+2010 — Annex 15 Amendment 36: 20 years after the invention of the World-wide Web, Annex 15 introduces operational use of the Internet for AIS; introduction of the electronic AIP and a new flight plan format.
 AIXM 5.1 is released, used by all serious AIM software providers today.

 2011 — First version of the digital NOTAM specification, based on AIXM 5.1.